JoyDavis/SQL/README.md

 - Customer Ratings: Analyze customer ratings to highlight the best and worst-rated items, helping improve product offerings.
 - Average Calculations: Calculate the average price and rating of items within each category to get an overall sense of product performance.

-By exploring this dataset, I aim to uncover trends and patterns that can lead to better business strategies and improved customer satisfaction. 😃

 ### [2.
 Fortune 500 Analysis](https://github.com/JoyDavis/SQL/blob/main/Fortune%20500%20Analysis) 📊